Radiation Treatment for Gynecologic Cancers

 - Irritation to the rectal tissue can cause bowel urgency, diarrhea or discomfort with bowel movements.
 These symptoms tend to get better within a few weeks of finishing treatment.
 Talk to your healthcare team about ways to manage these symptoms.
 In some patients, these problems can linger after treatment.

 - Nausea and/or vomiting can occur.
 Your healthcare team can prescribe medications to manage nausea.
 Dietary changes can also help.

 - Loss of hair in the pelvic area.
 Hair typically starts to regrow a month or so after treatment.
 However, your hair might not grow back exactly as it was before treatment and for some, the hair loss becomes permanent.

-- Reduced blood counts, including neutropenia (low white blood cell count), anemi (low red blood cell count) or thrombocytopenia (low platelet count).
+- Reduced blood counts, including neutropenia (low white blood cell count), anemia (low red blood cell count) or thrombocytopenia (low platelet count).

 Long-Term Side Effects

-The side effects discussed thus far tend to occur during treatment, up until a few months after treatment.
-Long-term effects can occur months to many years after cancer treatment.
+The side effects discussed above tend to happen during treatment, up until a few months after treatment.
+Long-term effects can happen months to many years after cancer treatment.
 The risks vary depending on the areas included in the field of radiation and the radiation techniques that were used, as these continue to develop and improve.
-Some of the potential long-term side effects of radiation for gynecologic cancers include:
+Some of the potential long-term side effects of radiation for gynecologic cancers can be: